Powers of the Cartier operator on Artin-Schreier covers: Introduction

 \begin{theorem}[Booher and Cais, 2020] Let $\pi:Y \to X$ be an Artin-Schreier cover with branch locus $S \subset X$.
 For each $Q \in S$, let $d_Q$ be the unique break in the lower-numbering ramification filtration.
 Then for any $0 \leq j \leq p-1$ we have

 \end{theorem}

 These bounds were obtained by viewing the Cartier operator as a map of sheaves and performing computations locally.
 In this paper, that approach is generalized to arbitrary powers of the Cartier operator.
-This results in the following bounds for $a_Y^n:=\dim \ker(V_Y^n)$.
+This results in the following bounds for the \emph{$n$-th $a$-number} Given integers $d$, $i$ and $n$, we define $\sigma_p(d,i,n)$ to be the number of integers $0 < l \leq \lceil id/p \rceil$ that are not $1 \bmod p^n$ and such that the first $n$ digits in the $p$-adic expansion of $(1-l)/d$ sum up to at most $p-1-i$.

-\begin{theorem}[Theorem \ref{thmmain}] With the notation above, we have
+\begin{theorem}[Theorem~\ref{thmmain}] With the notation above, we have